 Join the city of Dunwoody and ABC Easel, on Saturday, July 21, from 10 a.m. to 2 p.m. in creating a special keepsake with some help from your furry friends.
 Participants will design a beautiful Paw Print Keepsake on mat board using oil pastels, drawing pencils and design tools.
-Provided: Non-toxic paint. stencils, stamps, colored pencils, oil pastels, a variety of design tools and mat board.
-Activities usually take 30 minutes to an hour, so registrants are welcome to come at their leisure during hours.
+Provided: Non-toxic paint. stencils, stamps, colored pencils, oil

 \$15 - Prior registration via City of Dunwoody Parks and Recreation.

 For more information contact: abceasel@gmail.com or 678-478-3002.
 4770 North Peachtree Road.

-Duriwoody, Georgia 30338.
+Dunwoody, Georgia 30338.